 What he’s really saying, of course, not too difficult as it is to read between the lines, is that he’s not been happy.
 For a really long time, none of them have been happy, and that’s kind of disturbing, isn’t it?
 There’s John at the bar, for instance, who thinks he could be a movie star, if only he could get out of his life.

-“Uh-huh,” you say and glance for the fifth time at your smart phone, just in case he hasn’t caught the clue.
+Besides only about a thousand papers to grade, you have a colicky baby at home, your wife hasn’t slept for more than two hours straight for the last three weeks, and all you need, therefore, on this freezing morning, is this guy getting all up in your grill with his woes. ”Uh-huh,” you say and glance for the fifth time at your phone, just in case he hasn’t caught the clue.
 He hasn’t.
-You have a colicky baby at home and your wife hasn’t slept for more than two hours straight for the last three weeks, and all you need, therefore, on this freezing morning, is this guy getting all up in your grill with his woes.

 He says, finally, “We’re all sharing a drink we call loneliness.”